boost-edu-tools/gitinspectorgui/docs/technology-primer.md

 A: Tauri produces smaller, faster applications with better security.
 The trade-off is learning some Rust concepts, but Tauri handles most of the complexity.

 **Q: Do I need to learn all these technologies?**
 A: No. Focus on the Python analysis logic where your expertise lies.
-The tauri-plugin-python handles the integration automatically, and you can use AI tools to help with frontend changes.
+The PyO3 helper functions handle the integration automatically, and you can use AI tools to help with frontend changes.

 **Q: What if something breaks in the frontend/Rust parts?**
 A: The architecture is designed so you can develop and test the Python analysis logic independently.
 Most issues can be resolved by restarting the desktop application or using AI tools for frontend fixes.

-**Q: How does the plugin affect Python development?**
+**Q: How does the PyO3 integration affect Python development?**
 A: You write normal Python code with simple function registration.
-The plugin handles calling your Python functions from JavaScript automatically.
+The PyO3 helper functions handle calling your Python functions from JavaScript automatically.
 The main difference is that Python changes require restarting the desktop application instead of just reloading a web server.